Chart Color Schemes

 Kingston - Robe ranks among the oldest 10% of areas nationwide

-The median age in Kingston-Robe is 53 years, significantly higher than Rest of South Australia's average of 47 years and substantially above Australia's median age of 38 years.
-Compared to Rest of SA, Kingston-Robe has a higher percentage of residents aged 65-74 (17.8%) but fewer residents aged 5-14 (8.5%).
-The concentration of those aged 65-74 is well above the national average of 9.4%.
+The median age in Kingston-Robe is 53 years, significantly higher than Rest of SA's average of 47 and substantially exceeding Australia's median of 38.
+Compared to Rest of SA, Kingston-Robe has a higher concentration of residents aged 65-74 (17.8%) but fewer residents aged 5-14 (8.5%).
+This 65-74 concentration is well above the national average of 9.4%.
 Post-2021 Census data shows that the 75 to 84 age group has grown from 9.6% to 11.7% of the population, while the 5 to 14 cohort has declined from 9.6% to 8.5%.
-By 2041, demographic projections indicate significant shifts in Kingston-Robe's age structure.
+Looking ahead to 2041, demographic projections reveal significant shifts in Kingston-Robe's age structure.
 The 85+ age cohort is projected to increase markedly, expanding by 134 people (91%) from 148 to 283.
-Demographic aging continues as residents aged 65 and older represent all anticipated growth.
-Meanwhile, the 0 to 4 and 25 to 34 cohorts are expected to experience population declines.
+Demographic aging continues as residents aged 65 and older represent all of the anticipated growth.
+Meanwhile, the 0 to 4 and 25 to 34 age cohorts are expected to experience population declines.